lumenmalu/Elite_Robots_CS_SDK/doc/API/en/RTSI.en.md

 RtsiIOInterface::~RtsiIOInterface()
 ```
 - ***Function***
-Disconnects the socket, ends the data synchronization thread, and releases resources.
+Disconnects the socket, ends the data synchronization thread, and releases the resources.

 ## Interfaces